Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 EXPERT SCORE

-Selected as Best for Dynamic Foot Positions, this 17 by 24-inch mat provides a 3/4-inch premium foam inner layer for strong rebound and maximum support.
-You'll love the waterproof, scratch-resistant textured topside that handles daily use and is even pet-friendly.
-The stylish diamond texture blends easily into your workspace decor while keeping you comfortable.
+This 17 by 24-inch mat provides a 3/4-inch premium foam inner layer for strong rebound and support.
+The waterproof, scratch-resistant textured topside handles daily use and is even pet-friendly.
+Crucially, the manufacturer states this mat is not slip-resistant and requires wiping up any water immediately.

 Strong rebound foam doesn’t flatten out easily